 This real-life Fred Flintstone gym offers a great workout in a unique environment

-If you’ve ever researched Tulum, I bet the Jungle Gym came up.
-As soon as I saw the pictures of this Fred Flinstone-style gym with equipment made out of wood and stone, I knew I had to check it out.
+If you’ve ever researched Tulum, I bet the Tulum Jungle Gym came up.
+As soon as I saw the photos of this Fred Flinstone-style gym with equipment made out of wood and stone, I knew I had to check it out.
 It was a must-do for my trip, and I’m definitely glad I went.

 You may be wondering if the Tulum Jungle Gym is worth it.
 I visited their beach location for a workout and I am here to tell you that yes, it is worth the hype.
 Here is everything you need to know about the gym, plus some Tulum Jungle Gym photos so you can see what it looks like.